-At Mike Deering Law, we understand the importance of making divorce decisions based on facts and careful reasoning rather than emotion.
+At Deering Hedrick, we understand the importance of making divorce decisions based on facts and careful reasoning rather than emotion.
 To help you consider your options, we’ve gathered useful information about how property is divided in a Virginia divorce.

 Marital and Separate Property

 In a Virginia divorce, property falls into two main categories: marital and separate property.
 These two types of property are treated differently when it’s time to decide who keeps what.